Skip to main content

 By Stephen C. Schultz

-If you are employed in any of the private service or community careers of education, law, healthcare or mental health counseling you are very aware of an increase in Problematic Sexual Behavior (PSB) in the clientele that you serve.
+If you work in education, law, healthcare, or mental health counseling, you’ve likely noticed an alarming increase in Problematic Sexual Behavior (PSB) among the individuals you serve.

-Children are being exposed to sexual material through electronic media at an earlier and earlier age.
-Many students at Oxbow Academy report their first exposure to pornography at 4 yrs old.
-This issue is affecting families across the country and around the world without regard for race, religion or socioeconomic status.
+One of the contributing factors is the early exposure of children to sexual material through electronic media.
+Alarmingly, many students at Oxbow Academy report their first exposure to pornography as early as four years old.
+This issue affects families across the country and around the world, transcending race, religion, and socioeconomic status.

-This is a video of an actual conversation with parents whose teenage sons are struggling with sexual behavior problems.
-For families that find themselves in this same situation, it's important to know that...
+Below is a video of an actual conversation with parents whose teenage sons are struggling with sexual behavior problems.
+For families facing similar challenges, it’s crucial to understand:

-If you are a parent who finds yourself in this particular situation, please don't hesitate to contact Oxbow Academy.
-There is help...there is hope!
+If you are a parent in this situation, please don’t hesitate to reach out to Oxbow Academy.
+Help is available, and there is hope for a brighter future.

 Comments